 It is important to note that these are protentional incomes based on a clear downline, but things get a little muddy when you actually look at the incomes of the coaches and what level they are on.

-- The company will put product members under coaches as a downline.
+- If a person signs up on the website, as a member the company will put them under coaches as a downline.

 - Team Beachbody violates its own policies.

-- They pulled the rug out from under their Coaches when they put On Demand on Netflix.
+- The company pulled the rug out from under their Coaches when they put On Demand on Netflix.

 - They tell you that they will take your downline from you and market to them if you don’t work hard enough.